Abraham Tolentino: Personal life

-He is the youngest of the two sons of Atty.
-Isaac O. Tolentino, who was the longest-serving mayor of Tagaytay.
-He is the brother of Francis Tolentino, also a former mayor of Tagaytay and incumbent senator.

-He married Dr. Agnes Delgado Tolentino, the former mayor of Tagaytay.
+Tolentino is married to Dr. Agnes (née Delgado) Tolentino, the incumbent vice mayor and former mayor of Tagaytay.
 They have three children.
-Their eldest daughter, Aniela Bianca, is the incumbent representative of the 8th district of Cavite.
-Their second daughter, Athena Bryana, is the incumbent vice governor of Cavite.
+Their eldest daughter, Aniela Bianca, is the incumbent representative of the 8th district of Cavite since 2022.
+Their second daughter, Athena Bryana, last served as the Governor of Cavite from 2024 to 2025.
+Their youngest son, Aizack Brent, is the mayor of Tagaytay since 2025.

 He is a Past Grand Master of the Free & Accepted Masons of the Philippines.